 Vaccination is the key to life beyond the pandemic.
 Even though there are several different mutations of the virus, all three vaccines that are currently available are extremely effective at preventing hospitalization and death.
 Being vaccinated is also what can keep you safe indoors without a mask, allow you to travel on cruise ships, and allow you to visit other countries without having to quarantine.
 Being vaccinated means that even if you have been exposed to someone who has tested positive to COVID-19, you do not have to quarantine or even get tested if you do not have any symptoms.

 Most people who want the vaccine have likely already received it by now.
 Of those that are unvaccinated, there are some that are willing to do it, but just wanted to wait, or wanted an easier way to receive it.
-We are currently administering the Moderna 2-shot vaccine and the Johnson & Johnson single shot vaccine in our office.
-In the near future, we will also be administering the Pfizer vaccine.
+We are currently administering the Pfizer and Moderna vaccines in our office.
+If you want the Johnson & Johnson vaccine, please call us directly.
 For those of you who feel more comfortable getting the vaccine here, you can now make an appointment to do so.
 We don’t know what the demand for these vaccines will be, so if you are interested in receiving these vaccines from us, please let us know so we can coordinate the vaccinations.
 Each bottle needs to be used within one day of opening, so we want to time the vaccines so that people can get them together with as little wastage as possible.

 You can still receive the vaccines at a variety of other sites, and the majority of appointments are now available through MyTurn.CA.gov.
 You will input your information and location, and the website will display vaccination locations close to you.
 The vaccines on this website are distributed from the State of California, but vaccines are also distributed directly from the federal government to certain pharmacies.